simorgh1/aws-copilot-cd/README.md

 `copilot pipeline init`

 Add both environments to the pipeline, then it should detect you git url and current branch.
-The pipeline wil ask for your github personal access token, please generate one in github in the Settings menu, Developer Settings
+The pipeline wil ask for your github personal access token, please generate one in github in the Settings menu, Developer Settings.

+Copilot will prepare the pipeline for both stages, first test which will run the provided test and if they passed, the deployment will be released to the prod stage.

 # CleanUp